Skip to main content

 CYP19A1 (aromatase) Polymorphisms and Estrogen Management

-The conversion of testosterone to estradiol is a critical aspect of TRT management. in the CYP19A1 gene, which codes for the aromatase enzyme, can significantly impact this process.
+The conversion of testosterone to estradiol is a critical aspect of TRT management.
+Genetic variations in the CYP19A1 gene, which codes for the aromatase enzyme, can significantly impact this process.
 Some individuals are genetically predisposed to be “fast aromatizers,” meaning they convert testosterone to estrogen at a higher rate.
 On TRT, these individuals are more likely to experience high estrogen levels and related side effects.

 Identifying a predisposition for high aromatase activity through genetic testing can be highly beneficial.
 It allows for a proactive approach to estrogen management.
 For these individuals, the co-administration of an aromatase inhibitor, such as anastrozole, from the beginning of therapy may be warranted.
+This prevents estrogen levels from becoming problematic and avoids the need for reactive adjustments to the protocol.
+The following table illustrates how genetic information can guide TRT protocol decisions.

 Table 1 ∞ Genetic Variations and Their Impact on TRT Protocols